Physics Graduate Scholarships and Awards

 - The application form consists of different sections and attachments, so students are advised to begin their application early.
 In a section of the application form, students will need to indicate which awards they are eligible for - we recommend reading through the description of the awards below.

-November 30, 2017 is the deadline for the Faculty of Applied Science to review applications and make final recommendations to Graduate Studies.
+November 29, 2019 is the deadline for the Faculty of Applied Science to review applications and make final recommendations to Graduate and Postdoctoral Studies.

 For a list of awards with links to the terms-of-reference for each Ebco-Eppick Award, please visit the SFU Graduate Studies Ebco/Eppich page.